Yoeri-z/mgen_cli/README.md

       }
   */

-  //we can construct persons from serialized jsons, if the json is correct this will not cause any errors
+  //we can construct persons from serialized maps,
+  //if the json is correct this will not cause any errors
-  //(in this script it is obviously correct but in more complex situations this might be harder to ensure) final ernieReconstructed = Person.fromJson(json);
+  //(in this script it is obviously correct
+  //but in more complex situations this might be harder to ensure) final ernieReconstructed = Person.fromJson(json);
   print(ernieReconstructed.name);
   //this will print: "Ernie"